Dacher Keltner: Science of happiness

 In his book Born to be Good: The Science of a Meaningful Life, Keltner explores the science behind well-being.
 The book attempts to counter the bias that we are wired to be self-interested.
 Keltner explores the Confucian idea of the jen ratio; the relationship between actions that bring the good of others to completion and those that bring out bad.
 The greater score is a direct relation to your happiness.
 In the book he touches on the qualities of gratitude, compassion, play, awe, embarrassment and teasing and how these qualities are innate in people but also can be developed.

 Personal life

-Keltner lives in Berkeley, California ,with his wife, Mollie McNeil, an alumna of UC Berkeley, and their two daughters Natalie and Serafina.
+Keltner lives in Berkeley, California.
+He served as a consultant for the film Inside Out 2 and he is the host of the podcast The Science of Happiness.